Follow Italianism

 Antonio Tajani, Deputy Prime Minister and Minister of Foreign Affairs of Italy, author of the decree that imposed restrictions on the recognition of Italian citizenship by descent.

-A judgment no. 142/2025 of the Italian Constitutional Court, published this Thursday (31), not only confirmed the validity of the Italian citizenship by descent (jure sanguinis) for processes prior to the Tajani Decree, but also laid solid legal foundations that could directly benefit the trial of the new challenge to Law No. 74/2025, scheduled to take place between the end of 2025 and the beginning of 2026.
+A judgment no. 142/2025 of the Italian Constitutional Court, published this Thursday (31), not only confirmed the validity of Italian citizenship by descent (jure sanguinis) for processes prior to the Tajani Decree, but also laid solid legal foundations that could directly benefit the trial of the new challenge to Law No. 74/2025, scheduled to take place between the end of 2025 and the beginning of 2026.

 “Lo status civitatis fondato sul vincolo di filiazione ha charactere permanent e è imprescrittibile [e] giustiziabile in ogni tempo in base alla semplice della fattispecie acquisitiva integrata dalla citadina da cittadino italiana.”